San Francisco lawmaker says he takes anti-HIV drug, urges wider use

-UPDATE 2-Credit Suisse seeks to catch up with rivals with $4 bln cash call

-* Q1 net profit comes in ahead of forecasts (Adds background, detail, company comments, stock price)

-SAN FRANCISCO, Sept 17 An openly gay San Francisco lawmaker went public on Wednesday with his daily use of a highly effective HIV-prevention drug and urged more at-risk city dwellers to do the same.
+SAN FRANCISCO An openly gay San Francisco lawmaker went public on Wednesday with his daily use of a highly effective HIV-prevention drug and urged more at-risk city dwellers to do the same.

 Scott Wiener, a member of the city's Board of Supervisors, said in an op-ed published by the Huffington Post that he takes Truvada, in an effort to raise awareness about the drug's benefits.